 - an investigation concerning national security - the prevention or detection of crime, or - the apprehension or prosecution of offenders, and that the investigation would be prejudiced by failure to disclose the information.
-The DPO will also need to take into account the guidance in BSB's "Requests for Information from the Police" (Ref: ROD09), as necessary.
+The DPO will also need to take into account the guidance in BSB's "Requests for Information from the Police" (Ref: ROD09) and the "Requests for Information by the Police to the Bar Council", as necessary.